UCL-ARC/python-tooling/docs/index.md

 template and the
 [SciKit-Surgery](https://scikit-surgery.github.io/scikit-surgery/) community
 have [PythonTemplate](https://github.com/SciKit-Surgery/PythonTemplate), both
-used to create new Python-based libraries.
+used to create new Python-based packages.
 Using common tooling and structure makes it easier for others in the community to contribute to your package.
 Once _you_ get used to the structure makes it easier for you to contribute back to other packages.